DailyAudioBibleBH/Test_DabApp/DABApp/iOS/ReadMe-Logic_Concerning_How_AVPlayer_Plays_Partially_Downloaded_Files.txt

 If there is no downloaded file then an alert will be displayed to the user.

 The UpdateOnPlay property is switched to true by a static event handler from the iOS FileManagement class called DoneDownloading.
+DoneDownloading is invoked in the Completed_Download event of the WebClient downloading the file in the FileManagement class.
 DoneDownloading is reassigned to a method called DoneDownloading whenever a new file is set to the AVPlayer and the episode is both not downloaded and the partial file exists on the disk.